tarstutorials/vrsensorint/source/content/m1/install_unity.rst

 1. Create a Unity account.

-2. Install the latest LTS Unity Editor
+2. Install a Delsys API compatible Unity Editor(see :ref:`troubleshooting`) for details.

     * A list of all the currently supported releases can be found `here <https://unity.com/releases/editor/qa/lts-releases?major_version=&minor_version=&version=&page=1>`_.
+However, not all releases will work with the API.
 .. warning::
     Make sure to install the "Android Build Support" module and Visual Studio (if you do not already have it) alongside the editor install.
 You will need these later.